 Ase1 differentially regulates MT dynamics

-To investigate further how antiparallel overlaps are stabilized by Ase1, we quantified MT dynamics as function of Ase1 density (Figure 2, Figure S2).
+To investigate how antiparallel overlaps are stabilized by Ase1, we quantified MT dynamics as function of Ase1 density (Figure 2, Figure S2).
 We found that, at 42 nM Ase1 concentration, polymerization velocities and catastrophe rates were similar for all MTs, either single or bundled (Figure 2B, D).
 However, antiparallel MTs displayed a marked decrease in depolymerization velocity and a pronounced increase in rescue rate compared to single and parallel MTs (Figure 2A, C).
 We hypothesized that this observation might be due to the observed increased Ase1 density on antiparallel MTs at 42 nM Ase1 (Figure 1D).
 Indeed, differences in Ase1 density can partially explain this observation, as at a higher Ase1 concentration (420 nM), we observed reduced polymerization and depolymerization velocities in all configurations: single MTs and overlapping MTs (Figure 2A).
 However, antiparallel MTs exhibited again reduced depolymerization velocity and increased rescue rate compared to single and parallel MTs (Figure 2A, C) despite the fact that at 420 nM Ase1 concentration, the Ase1 decoration levels of antiparallel and parallel bundles were comparable (Figure 2E, F).
 This result suggests that density of Ase1 is not the sole factor affecting MT dynamics.
 Altogether, these results show that Ase1 is able to differently modulate MT dynamics in parallel and antiparallel overlaps, with a high specificity for stabilizing antiparallel MT bundles.